RijadSK/almost-vio/README.md

 ### Data setup

-The script **data_setup.sh** handles the data download extraction, preparation for the training.
+The script **data_setup.sh** handles the data download, extraction and preparation for the training.
 It may take some hours.

 ## Requirements :warning: